muarshad01/Apache-Spark-with-Python/Section04_Advanced_Examples_of_Spark_Programs.md

 ***

-## Lecture 40 - Superhero Degrees of Separation: Introducing Breadth-First Search
+## Lecture 40 - Superhero Degrees of Separation: Introducing Breadth-First Search (BFS)
-* An accumulator allows many executors to increment a shared variable
+* An `accumulator` allows many executors to increment a shared variable

 ***